thelastbrittain/startup/notes.md

 To use these properties effectively, it's crucial to understand the flex container's main and cross axes, which can change based on the flex-direction property.
 By combining justify-content and align-content, you can achieve precise control over the layout and spacing of flex items in both directions within your flex container.

+ Proj: Got to instlaling react router dom.
+INstalled bootstrap, but haven't imported it into any files.